smartwinnr/help-smartwinnr/site/content/by-role/editor/quizzes.md

 #### Add New Quiz
 New Quiz to be added.

-Click on {{< show-link "Add New Quiz button" "New Window" "Select Division" "Select Quiz Type" "Type in the details" "Check-in any details if timer or multiple attempts need to be enabled" "Click on Save and Add Question button" >}}
+Click on {{< show-link "Add New Quiz" "New Window" "Select Division" "Select Quiz Type" "Enter details" "Save and Add Question" >}}

 <span class="my-gallery">
 <a href="https://s3-eu-west-1.amazonaws.com/smartwinnr.app.resource/57d512c664fcef1d30065b0a/question_image57d512c664fcef1d30065b0a_1512641255640.png">